-If you need to take medication while at school, the medication needs to have a pharmacy label and be handed in to Student Services.
-Your homestay family will need to complete a consent to administer medical form.
-You will need to come to Student Services at the time the medication is required.
+If your student/s' needs to take medication while at school, the medication needs to have a pharmacy label and be handed in to Student Services.
+You will need to complete a consent to administer medical form.
+Your student/s will need to come to Student Services at the time the medication is required.